DIAGNijmegen/rse-grand-challenge-forge/README.md

 This will output a pack directory in the `/tmp` directory.

-> [!NOTE]
-> By default, the forge does quality checks on the pack that may require docker.
-> You can disable these via `-n`

 Via API pack generation can be done via:

 ``` Python